vdel26/quickbitmark/README.md

 # QUICK BITMARK
 Create a bit.ly link that's automatically copied to your clipboard from the command line.

-*note:* clipboard only works if you are using a Mac.
+*note:* automatic copying to clipboard only works for Mac and Linux.

 *to do:*
-1. generate a system alias
-2. encode longUrl
-3. accept longUrl as a script parameter
+1. accept longUrl as a script parameter
+2. handle auth error (retry password)
-4. prompt to save access token
+3. reset parameter to erase token